 Not to be confused with goji berries, fresh golden berries have a papery husk, like tomatillos, which the fruit peels away from quite easily.
 The tart flavor is perfect for anyone who likes to cook with cranberries or sour cherries in sauces and other dishes.
 And the bright orange-yellow fruit pops right out of those deep-colored buds!

-They require a warm climate with plenty of rain to grow most famously in South America in the Peruvian mountains.
-(Mine were grown in Colombia).
-But, lucky for all of us living in the United States, Rutgers University is researching the feasibility of growing golden berries in the Northeastern U.S., and they are also grown in Hawaii.
+Golden berries require a warm climate with plenty of rain to grow, most famously in South America in the Peruvian mountains.
+(Mine were grown in Colombia.)
+But, lucky for all of us living in the United States, Rutgers University is researching the feasibility of increasing golden berries in the Northeastern U.S., which are also grown in Hawaii.

 Photo collage with 3 photos: fresh golden berries, dried berries, and berries w/ paper husk.